 The menu hasn’t changed here in years and they are still serving up bratwurst and great big German pretzels!
 For dessert, they have a great newer addition, the Pretzel Bread Pudding.

 The food is good here, but the fact that the menu is so small and they haven’t done much to change things up in recent years makes us hesitant to move it up any further than #10.

-What to Get: The Nudel Gratin is amazing, and a heartier version of Mac & cheese with small chunks of ham throughout.
+What to Get: The Pretzel Bread Pudding is really good and it’s moved up into one of our favorite yearly sweets around World Showcase.
 If you are looking for the famed Schöfferhofer Grapefruit Beer, this is a better place to get it than at the beer stand in the front of the pavilion.
 The line at Sommerfest is always so much shorter.